-- Overexertion, resulting from heavy lifting or repetitive motions;
+- Overexertion from heavy lifting or repetitive motions

-- Contacts with objects and equipment, like being struck by, caught in, or crushed by equipment, objects, and materials; and
+- Accidents involving objects and equipment – being struck by, caught in, or crushed by equipment, objects, and materials

 The most common types of injuries in the workplace are:

-While accidents can happen in any service industry, the industries with the most common workplace accidents include:
+While accidents can happen in any industry, the industries with the most common workplace accidents include:

 Process of a Workers’ Compensation Claim

-Since workers’ compensation is a unique type of insurance, the process is somewhat different than filing a claim with your regular insurance company.
-The typical process of filing a workers’ compensation claim is as follows.
+Because workers’ compensation is a unique type of insurance, the process for filing a claim is somewhat different than it would be with your regular insurance company.
+The typical process of filing a workers’ compensation claim unfolds as follows:

 Report the Injury

-Let your supervisor know as soon as possible that you’ve been injured on the job.
-The supervisor will then fill out an accident report.
-If you wait over a month to report your injury, you may lose the opportunity to receive full workers’ compensation benefits.
+Let your supervisor know that you’ve been injured on the job as soon as possible.
+Once you notify them, your supervisor should fill out an accident report.
+If you wait longer than a month to report your injury, you may lose your right to receive full workers’ compensation benefits.

 Get a List of Approved Doctors